Just as fun as earning minimum wage!

-My first job paid $6.50 per hour at the good ol’ YMC of A. Little did I know that such a small commitment at 15 would lead to almost 10 years of disappointment.
-Be careful who you sell your soul to kids, and be especially wary of non-profits that injudiciously use buzz phrases like “values-based leadership” or “no raises this year, but here’s a branded koozie cup!”
+My first job paid $6.50 per hour.
+Little did I know that such a small commitment at 15 would lead to almost 10 years of disappointment.
+Be careful who you sell your soul to and be especially wary of people who use buzz phrases like “values-based leadership” or “no raises this year, but here’s a branded koozie cup!”

-Paperboy was supposed to be like my first job where I didn’t expect much and just wanted to be able to buy a handle of Aristocrat by the end of the pay period.
-That’s some low expectations right there, but somehow Paperboy missed the mark: swigging bathtub vodka would be much more entertaining than this game.
+Paperboy was supposed to be like my first job where I didn’t expect much and could buy an Aristocrat handle by the end of the pay period.
+Those are some low expectations, but somehow Paperboy missed the mark: swigging bathtub vodka would be more entertaining than this game.

-After all, It’s a game about delivering newspapers for Christ’s sake!
+After all, It’s a game about delivering newspapers.
 What was going to be this developer’s next hit?
 A game about the person who screws on toothpaste caps?

 A simple rags to riches story as we follow a young man’s supposedly first journey into capitalistic society.
 As he pulls himself up by his bootstraps each morning, he is faced with many adversaries: free roaming tires, traffic, storm drains, oddly placed fences, and a woman wielding a knife.
 He is rewarded points for each successful delivery and bonus points if he slings it into the mailbox.
 Each failed delivery leads to another cancelled subscription which not only affects his point total but the company’s bottom line.